henryfentanes/tv-series-torrent-finder/README.md

 This app is for you :)

+# Disclaimer:
+Note that this app was made for the purpose of studying.
+If you plan on using it to really download tv shows, be warned that it should infringe tv shows copyrights, therefore, use it by your own responsability.

 ### What it does:

 The app aims to search your entire watchlist for new episodes, and then, you